TL;DR InfluxDB, the IoT Stack, and MQTT

 Using MQTT and InfluxDB for IoT

 MQTT is a broker with a publication and subscription model that enables machine-to-machine communication.
 Devices that collect data can publish it to different topics and client devices can subscribe to those topics.
 In the case of the wind turbine example, a turbine might publish wind speed data to one topic and power data to another.
 A broker temporarily holds the data so other machines can subscribe to it and receive it, whether they’re other devices or computers.
 Within your architecture you can have many different topics.

 InfluxDB supports working with MQTT in two key ways, collecting data from a broker and sending data back to it.
 MQTT brokers continuously update with new data and don’t store old data for long.
 InfluxDB can subscribe to topics so you can collect and store the data you want and the broker doesn’t overwrite it.
 You can then query that data with Flux and send it back to the broker.
 This lets machines access it again from the broker after it’s been transformed, which helps with automation.

-There are a few different ways to send data from an MQTT broker to InfluxDB.
-Telegraf has a plugin that is a good option if you have a server within your architecture you can install Telegraf on, especially if you want to transform data as it’s transported.
-Another option is InfluxDB’s MQTT Native Collector.
-This lets you subscribe to a broker directly from InfluxDB cloud to keep your data pipeline fully cloud based.
-It’s simple to use, fully managed, and lets you start collecting data immediately.
+Telegraf has a plugin that lets you send data from an MQTT broker to InfluxDB.
+This is a good option if you have a server within your architecture you can install Telegraf on, especially if you want to transform data as it’s transported.

 To learn more about InfluxDB in the IoT stack you can watch our video on this topic.